howion/notes/notes/cryptography/03-protocols.md

 ## Def.
 Cryptographic Protocol

-A **cryptographic protocol** is a protocol that uses cryptography...It should not be possible to do more or learn more than what is specified in the protcol.
+A **cryptographic protocol** is a protocol that uses cryptography...It should not be possible to do more or learn more than what is specified in the protocol.

 In an **arbitrated protocol**, a _disinterested_ (no vested interest) third party trusted to complete a protocol.